The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

 where we recall that $\cE$ is the NLS energy~\eqref{eq:NLS_E}.
 In other words, the unconstrained $N$-particle problem is the same as the NLS problem for one function~\eqref{eq:I_lambda}.
 Note that when $N\to\ii$ the system collapses since $Q_N$ is a rescaling of $Q$ by the factor $N^{-(p-1)/(d+2-dp)}$.

 The situation is different if we restrict the minimisation to anti-symmetric (that is, fermionic) wave functions.
-From the arguments in~\cite{Lewin-11} and in this paper, it follows that minimisers are Slater determinants (also called Hartree-Fock states), that is, of the form
+From the arguments in~\cite{Lewin-11} and in Lemma~\ref{lem:gamma_wants_to_have_finite_rank} below, it follows that minimisers are Slater determinants (also called Hartree-Fock states), that is, of the form

 where $u_1,...,u_N$ form an orthonormal system in $L^2(\R^d)$.
 Slater determinants are the least correlated wave functions compatible with the anti-symmetric constraint.
 These wave functions satisfy that $\cE_{\rm QM}(\Psi)=\cE(u_1,...,u_N)$, our NLS functional in~\eqref{eq:def_energy_u_j}.
 The $N$-particle interpretation of $J(N)$ in~\eqref{eq:def_J_integers} is therefore that it corresponds to minimising $\cE_{\rm QM}$ over anti-symmetric wave functions.
-In this light our Definition~\ref{def:ground_state} of a `ground state' is justified since the corresponding $N$-particle wave function $\Psi$ is indeed a minimiser of the $\cE_{\rm QM}$, in the anti-symmetric subspace.
-On the contrary to the bosonic case, the fermionic model is stable (extensive) since $J(N)$ behaves like $N$ in the limit $N\to\ii$, as discussed in the next section. \end{remark}
+In this light our Definition~\ref{def:ground_state} of a `ground state' is justified since the corresponding $N$-particle wave function $\Psi$ is indeed a minimiser of $\cE_{\rm QM}$, in the anti-symmetric subspace.
+On the contrary to the bosonic case, the fermionic model is $H$-stable~\cite{Ruelle} since $J(N)$ behaves linearly in $N$ in the limit $N\to\ii$, as discussed in the next section. \end{remark}